Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All

 Top Brands of Granulated Sugar

-Two well-known brands of granulated sugar in the U.S. include Domino on the East Coast and C&H on the West Coast.
-Both are cane sugars.
-The owner of the brands, American Sugar Refining or ASR Group, is one of the largest cane sugar producers in the country.
 Domino and C&H sugars come out of four refineries in California, Louisiana, Maryland, and New York.
 Domino Chalmette Refinery, located just outside New Orleans, is the largest refinery in the country.
-Learn more here: About Domino Granulated Sugar / About C&H Granulated Sugar

 Crystal Sugar is a brand owned by United Sugars Corp (United), which is the nation’s second–largest marketer of refined sugar.
 It provides beet and cane sugars, distributing almost 25% of the country's total refined sugar.
-United is a cooperative owned by 3 producers: American Crystal (beet sugar), Minn-Dak Farmers Coop (beet sugar), and US Sugar Corp. (cane sugar).
+United is a cooperative owned by three producers: American Crystal (beet sugar), Minn-Dak Farmers Coop (beet sugar), and US Sugar Corp. (cane sugar).

-Café Delight brand is owned by Cargill, another leading marketer of refined sugar.
+Café Delight brand, owned by Cargill, is another leading marketer of refined sugar.
 It sells and distributes cane and beet sugars from the U.S. and Mexico, representing the following sugar producers: Louisiana Sugar Refining (cane sugar), Southern Minnesota Beet Sugar Coop, Spreckels Sugar Co. (beet sugar), Wyoming Sugar Co. (beet sugar), Zucarmex (cane sugar from Mexico), and other producers from Mexico.

 Widely available brand names include N'JOY (owned by Sugar Foods Corporation), Community Coffee, Genuine Joe, Shrurfine, and Essential Everyday.